 • You must prove that it is in the United States’ national interest to waive the requirement for you to have a US job offer from a company with an approved labor certification.

-A marriage-based green card is pretty self-explanatory.
-You can acquire a green card via a bona-fide legitimate marriage to a US citizen or lawful permanent resident.
+A marriage-based Green Card is pretty self-explanatory.
+You can acquire a Green Card via a bona-fide legitimate marriage to a US citizen or someone with lawful permanent resident status.

-You must apply for one of the following visa routes to acquire permanent residence: EB-5 Visa, Company Sponsored Green Card, EB1A Visa if You Have an Extraordinary Ability, National Interest Waiver, Marriage-Based Green Card.
+If you’re an E2 Visa holder, you must apply for one of the following visa routes to acquire permanent residence: EB5 Visa, Company Sponsored Green Card, EB1A Visa (if you have an extraordinary ability), National Interest Waiver, and marriage-based Green Card.

-A marriage-based green card is only accepted if it is a legitimate, lawful wedding.
+A marriage-based Green Card is only attainable if it is a legitimate, lawful wedding.

 Can I apply for a change in my immigration status myself?

-It is strongly recommended to consult with a law firm first before looking to transition from your E 2 visa.
-To avoid a disappointing outcome in your application procedure, we recommend seeking assistance from a qualified law firm.
+To avoid a disappointing outcome in your Green Card Application process, we recommend seeking assistance from an immigration lawyer or a qualified law firm.